Chapter 8: 4-H Volunteer Management Organization and Unit Management

 All 4-H units which intend to raise funds must be chartered to use the 4-H name and emblem, raise funds in the name of 4-H and carry out the 4-H YDP educational program.
 See 4-H Charters in this section.

-The required constitution and bylaw language for units can be found in the Constitution-4-H_Unit_Template or Bylaws-4-H_Unit_Template.
+The required constitution and bylaw language for units can be found in the 4-H Community Club Constitution or 4-H Community Club Bylaws.
 Initial charter applications for 4-H units must be submitted to the county 4-H YDP staff and county director and approved by the statewide 4-H YDP director.

-All county 4-H units must submit proposed revisions to the required constitution and bylaws language to the county 4-H YDP staff and county director for review and approval before the approval of unit membership.
+All county 4-H units must submit proposed revisions to the required constitution and bylaws language to the county 4-H YDP staff and county director for review and approval.
 All 4-H unit constitutions and bylaws must be on file at the county 4-H YDP office.